-Your priorities should be looking among people you know and those who they refer to.
+Your priorities should be looking among people you know and those they refer to.

-If you’re hiring for a position you know nothing about, e.g. you’re a tech founder hiring for marketing, or vice versa, ask the most experienced in that field person from your network to help you with screening the candidates.
+If you’re hiring for a position you know nothing about, e.g., a tech founder hiring for marketing, or vice versa, ask the most experienced in the field person from your network to help screen the candidates.

-And, unless they are your best friend ever, think of a way to pay them back for the hustle.
-It doesn’t have to be money, think of the best value you can give them.
-A shoutout on your super-popular social media account, or helping them with their personal website CRO can be a much better way to thank someone.
+And, unless they are your best friend, think of a way to pay them back for the hustle.
+It doesn’t have to be money; think of the best value you can give them.
+A shoutout on your super-popular social media accounts or helping them with their personal website CRO can be a much better way to thank someone.

 As we’ve already mentioned, you can’t consider following a big corp recruiting routine to be the best fit for smaller companies.
 First of all, you are not going to hire the same people.

-Also, you have to realize that in most cases with big-name companies, there is always a final boss who decides to hire or not to hire.
-The decision makers are usually the busiest people, and complicated hiring processes reflect exactly that.
-In other words, their frameworks exist to eliminate everyone who isn’t the best fit from the first glance and narrow down the pool of candidates.
+Also, you have to realize that in most cases with big-name companies, there is always a final boss who decides to hire or not.
+The decision-makers are usually the busiest, and complicated hiring processes reflect that.
+In other words, their frameworks exist to eliminate everyone who isn’t the best fit at first glance and narrow down the pool of candidates.

-- No love from the first sight.
-The first impression still counts, and it’s still unlikely you change your mind dramatically about someone you didn’t like at your first meeting.
+- No love at first sight.
+The first impression still counts, and it’s unlikely you will change your mind dramatically about someone you didn’t like at your first meeting.
 But, unfortunately, it works the other way: as you grow to know someone better, you may discover something you won’t be comfortable with.

 - At least 5 emails.
-Written communication is important, and tells a lot about the person and their style.
-Sooner or later, anyone you hire is going to communicate with others on behalf of your company, so if you don’t like their emails, maybe your clients or partners won’t like them too.
+Written communication is important and tells a lot about the person and their style.
+Sooner or later, anyone you hire will communicate with others on behalf of your company, so if you don’t like their emails, maybe your clients or partners won’t like them either.

 - No price negotiations.
-Don’t get us wrong, just like any other business we do have budget restrictions for hiring people.
-But that just means we wouldn’t hire someone we couldn’t afford working with instead of talking them into working with us for less than they think they are worth.
-Otherwise…well, you just end up with someone who isn’t satisfied with their paycheck from the start.
+Don’t get us wrong; we have budget restrictions for hiring people like any other business.
+But that just means we wouldn’t hire someone we couldn’t afford to work with instead of talking them into working with us for less than they think they are worth.
+Otherwise, you just end up with someone who isn’t satisfied with their paycheck from the start.

 - Paid test tasks.
-Our test task policy is to ask our candidates to solve a real-life problem they’ll have to face if we decide to work together.
-It helps us to understand whether they are a good fit for the position (obviously), and it helps them to see if that’s what they want to be doing and if they’re actually good at this.
-Makes sense, right?
+Our candidates solve real-life problems they’ll have to face if we decide to work together.
+It helps us to understand whether they are a good fit for the position (obviously), and it helps them to see if that’s what they want to be doing and if they’re good at this.
+That makes sense, right?
 The tricky part is that their completed test task could later be used by you regardless of whether you hire them or not.
-That may put your potential employees at risk of not getting paid for the work they’ve done.
+That may put your potential employees at risk of not getting paid for their work.
 No one wants it.
-The easy solution is to pay for every test task and agree on your rights to use the completed task for your business purposes, regardless of the end result and final decision.
-Such tactics will not only eliminate all the risks for the person you’re interviewing but will also make your test task stand out among the rest.
+The easy solution is to pay for every test task and agree on your rights to use the completed task for business purposes, regardless of the end result and final decision.
+Such tactics will eliminate all the risks for the person you’re interviewing and make your test task stand out among the rest.
 We pay everyone who submits their projects on time.
 They tell us how much time they’ve spent on the task, and then these hours are multiplied by their hourly rate.
-And if you’re worried about spending the fortune on test tasks, just make them the last step of your framework.
+And if you’re worried about spending a fortune on test tasks, just make them the last step of your framework.

 - Informal meetings too.
 We usually have two or three meetings before we hire someone.
-We usually do the intro call with everyone who applies for the position where we tell them about Lemon.io, what we do, and who we are looking for.
-Then we meet in person to discuss all the details about work and position.
+We usually do the intro call with everyone who applies for the position, telling them about Lemon.io, what we do, and who we are looking for.
+Then we meet in person to discuss all the details about the work and position.
 And our final meetings before the job offer are usually informal.
 We take people out for lunch or dinner, or it can be as simple as grabbing coffee or falafel together.
 We do these informal meetings to see whether we are comfortable with a person and whether they are someone who we trust to influence our company culture.
-Like it or not, the people you hire first are the ones who define the future of your business baby.
-So why not take a look at who they really are.
+Like it or not, the people you hire first are the ones who define the future of your business.
+So why not take a look at who they are?

-This, and also the following roadmap, greatly simplifies and enhances the whole “recruit startup talent” routine.
+This and the following roadmap greatly simplify and enhance the “recruit startup talent” routine.

 So, the roadmap:

-- Reference.
+- Reference check.
 The next step is always to ask for at least 2 contacts from their previous jobs and call them.
-If they have some sorts of reference letters — great!
+If they have some sort of reference letters — great!
 But call anyways.
-It doesn’t have to be their boss, a coworker, a friend, a person from another department who they didn’t really know but who still agreed to give them a reference are all fine.
-We believe that anyone who we’d want to work with would have made at least a couple of friends in places they’ve worked before.
+It doesn’t have to be their boss.
+A coworker, a friend, or a person from another department who agreed to give them a reference is fine.
+We believe that anyone we’d want to work with would have made at least a couple of friends in places they’ve worked.

 - Meeting in person.
 Your chance to get each other better.
 Ask and tell everything you find important.